zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec03.md

 **Hash algorithm:** The only legal value of the hash algorithm is value 1 (SHA-1).
-See ([RFC 5155][RFC 5155#section-11], section 11 and [IANA NSEC3 Parameterssregistry]).
+See ([RFC 5155][RFC 5155#section-11], section 11 and [IANA NSEC3 Parameters registry]).

 **Flags:** The only defined flags in the flag field is bit 7, "opt-out".
-I may only be set in the NSEC record, not in the NSEC3PARAM record ([RFC 5155][RFC 5155#section-11], section 11 and
+It may only be set in the NSEC record, not in the NSEC3PARAM record ([RFC 5155][RFC 5155#section-11], section 11 and
-[IANA NSEC3 Parameterssregistry]).
+[IANA NSEC3 Parameters registry]).
 "For small zones, the use of opt-out-based NSEC3 records is NOT RECOMMENDED.
 For very large and sparsely signed zones, where the majority of the records are insecure delegations, opt-out MAY be used" ([RFC 9276][RFC 9276#section-3.1], section 3.1).
-This means that unless the zone is a TLD or a TLD like domain found in the [Public Suffix List] it is should not have the opt-out bit set.
+This means that unless the zone is a TLD or a TLD like domain found in the [Public Suffix List] it should not have the opt-out bit set.

 **Iterations:** For a name server an increased number of NSEC3 iterations have a